Dangerous Dog Codes and Leash Laws For Houston, Harris County, and Surrounding Areas

 (3) Any animal with a known propensity, tendency, or disposition to attack unprovoked, to cause injury or to otherwise threaten the safety of persons or otherwise domestic animals; or

-(4)Any animal which a city-designated veterinarian has reason to believe has a dangerous disposition likely to be harmful to humans or other animals.
+(4)Any animal that a city-designated veterinarian has reason to believe has a dangerous disposition likely to be harmful to humans or other animals.

 (b) Any vicious animal found running at large may be destroyed by a peace officer or animal warden in the interest of public safety.